Line art illustration of lotus.

 My work is grounded in relational, integrative psychotherapy—where the therapeutic relationship is central, and your lived experience guides the process.
 I also draw on evidence-informed therapies to support reflection, emotional insight, and meaningful change.
 But more than anything, therapy is shaped by you, your pace, your values, and parts of your experience that are ready to be met.

 I take a person-centred, trauma-informed, and recovery-oriented approach.
-That means sessions are collaborative, at your pace, and shaped by your goals and lived experience.
+That means sessions are collaborative, at your pace, and shaped by your intentions and lived experience.
 We can talk about the big things or the day-to-day things.
 We can sit in the silence, reflect, or work through practical steps.
-There’s no pressure, no judgment, and no pretending to have it all together.
+There’s no pressure, no judgement, and no pretending to have it all together.

-The aim isn’t perfection—it’s growth, awareness, and living with greater meaning, in whatever way feels right for you.
+The aim isn’t perfection—it’s growth, awareness, reconnection with yourself and living with greater meaning, in whatever way feels right for you.

 Who I work with